yeikiu/vue3-md-blog/public/data/posts/guide/setup-yor-own-blog.md

 ### Deploy full Site to gh-pages branch

-> Runs any time you push an updated package.json (i.e. add a new library or bump version)
+> Runs any time you push an updated package.json (i.e. add a new library or bump version) to your `master` branch.

 ```
-    name: deploy_gh_pages
+    name: deploy_dist_to_gh-pages
     on:
       push:
         branches: [ master ]
-        paths:
-        - package.json
 ```

 ### Deploy only updated posts folder